Wisconsin Millionaire Funds Nevada Ballot Question for Ranked Choice Voting and Open Primaries

 “Under language of the initiative, primary elections in the state would be opened up to all voters regardless of political party, with the top five vote-getters advancing to the general election.
 Rather than just selecting their top choice, voters in the general election would be able to mark candidates in their order of preference (ranking)….The initiative — which would need to be passed in subsequent elections to take effect — would require state lawmakers to implement the new ranked-choice system no later than July 1, 2025, meaning it would take effect by the 2026 election,” the Nevada Independent reports, and if adopted would require an amendment to the state constitution.

-In a brief conversation with Jim Settelmeyer after SB1 passed the legislature, Settelmeyer stressed that independents, representing 35% of the electorate had been disenfranchised by the maps and hinted at his support for open primaries, “If you look at New Jersey and Virginia, it is up to the voters to decide how angry they are.
+In a brief conversation with Jim Settelmeyer after SB1 passed the legislature, Settelmeyer stressed that independents, representing 35 percent of the electorate had been disenfranchised by the maps and hinted at his support for open primaries, “If you look at New Jersey and Virginia, it is up to the voters to decide how angry they are.
 Fundamentally those states also have an interesting concept.
 They don’t have partisan registration.
 Anyone can vote in the primary.
 Twenty states do that.
 Nevada doesn’t.
 Independents and non-partisans are really the ones who have been disenfranchised by this process.
 Independents represent the largest political party in Washoe county, but they aren’t represented in any of these new Senate or Assembly districts.”

 As previously noted by the Globe, Sen. Settelmeyer is a bit mistaken here.
 While Virginia does have so-called “open primaries,” New Jersey has traditional closed primaries in which only registered Republicans and Democrats can vote in their respective primaries.
+The Globe was unsuccessful in reaching him for comment.